 The three projected velocities were calculated for both velocity structures.
 The geometrical model used for the calculations has the orbital parameters of Table \ref{tab:bdorbpar}.
-In Section \ref{sec:jetangle}, we showed the relation between the inclination of the system and jet angle ($i-\alpha \approx 12\degr$), albeit both angles could not be determined precisely.
-For this reason, we used an example case for the geometrical model, which holds to this relation: $i= 52\degr$ and $\alpha = 40\degr$.
+In Section \ref{sec:jetangle} we showed the relation between the inclination of the system and jet angle ($i-\alpha \approx 12\degr$), although neither angle could be determined precisely.
+For this reason, we used an example case for the geometrical model, which holds to the relation $i= 52\degr$ and $\alpha = 40\degr$.

 \begin{itemize} \item[\textbullet] \textbf{Constant velocity profile}